Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

 ## Fixed
 * Fixed an issue where custom bot social feeds wouldn't respect the "Use Default Data" setting.
 * Fixed an issue where custom daily content wouldn't handle "mixed" content types correctly.
-* Fixed an issue where long descriptions would not eb displayed on achievements correctly.
+* Fixed an issue where long descriptions would not be displayed on achievements correctly.
 * Misc. internal bug fixes.

 ## Changed